reginacaputo/AstroPix/ResolutionStudy/README.txt

  * config.py -> where we declare the parameters we want to study

- * mkGeometries.py -> builds all the geometry configurations startung from base files located in the geometry/geo_base/ folder.
+ * mkGeometries.py -> builds all the geometry configurations starting from base files located in the geometry/geo_base/ folder.

- * mkSimulations.py -> Creates .source files from a base file located in the source/ folder and produce a sh file with the list of the commads to run the simulations (for now the simulations have to be run manually).
+ * mkSimulations.py -> Creates .source files from a base file located in the source/ folder and produce a sh file with the list of the commands to run the simulations (for now the simulations have to be run manually).

- * mkRecon.py -> Runs the reconstruction of the events with revan (accordinf to the configuration file declared in the config file).
+ * mkRecon.py -> Runs the reconstruction of the events with revan (according to the configuration file declared in the config file).

  * mkARM.py -> Takes the revan output and produces .root files with the ARM histograms.